mattereval22/ECE570FinalProject/README.txt

 ### 5.3 Re-train the model from scratch

-Training is typically done in Google Colab with GPU acceleration, but can also run locally if a compatible GPU setup is available.
+1. Prepare the dataset (one time):
+   - If you have Kaggle credentials configured, from the project root run:

+     ```bash
+     python prepare_dataset.py
+     ```

+     This will download the PCB Defects dataset (if needed) and build the `data/pcb_patches/train|val|test/...` directory tree.

-1. Ensure the dataset directory exists as described in Section 3.1 (`data/pcb_patches/...`).
+   - Alternatively, manually create `data/pcb_patches/...` as described in Section 3.1.

 2. Ensure `scikit-learn` is installed.
 3. Run: